Kaedenn/noita-shift-query/README.md

   * `Enable/Disable Debugging` Toggle debugging.
 This causes the output to include slightly more information.
   * `Clear` Clears the UI text content.
   * `Close` Closes the UI.
 This just sets the `Enable UI` setting to false.
-  * `Do Custom Shift` (TODO: WIP) Force a custom shift, outside of the game's normal shift routine.
-This allows you to shift any two arbitrary materials, even those not normally shiftable.

 ## Settings